MicrosoftDocs/SupportArticles-docs/SharePoint/SharePointOnline/sharing-and-permissions/fix-site-user-id-mismatch.md

 ## More information

-For more information about access issues in SharePoint and OneDrive, see ["Access Denied" or "You need permission to access this site" errors in SharePoint Online and OneDrive for Business](/sharepoint/troubleshoot/administration/access-denied-or-need-permission-error-sharepoint-online-or-onedrive-for-business).
+For more information about access issues in SharePoint and OneDrive, see ["Access Denied" or "You need permission" errors in SharePoint Online and OneDrive](../administration/access-denied-or-need-permission-error-sharepoint-online-or-onedrive-for-business.md).